An Economic Downturn in China is the Greatest Threat to Chinese Domestic Security

 The likelihood of an individual taking advantage of a situation like this is higher than the removal of the party itself from power.
 Furthermore, the mobilization of a large segment of the Chinese population, organized around a common goal, remains unlikely.

-The party has argued that abolishing presidential term limits puts the presidency in line with the unlimited tenures for the party and military heads — and that strengthening this “trinity” of leadership is good for long-term political stability.
+The party has argued that abolishing term limits for the party leader puts the chairmanship in line with the unlimited tenures for the party and military heads — and that strengthening this “trinity” of leadership is good for long-term political stability.

 Xi’s consolidation of power serves several purposes—both in the domestic and international arenas.